 Explore with Spotify radio stations

 As new songs come up, be sure to rate them with the thumbs up or thumbs down icons.
-This way Spotify will get to know your taste even better, improving personalized results in the future.
+This way the algorithm will get to know your taste even better, improving personalized results in the future.
 Just keep in mind that you can only skip a few songs a day if unless you’re a premium member.

 How to listen to Spotify radio